-While a lab-style test is more accurate and private, an on-site test gives those being tested less notice and is lee expensive.
-On-site testing provides quick results, and can be legally binding if backed up later by a lab report.
+While a lab-style test is more accurate and private, an on-site analysis gives those being tested less notice and is less expensive.
+On-site testing provides quick results and can be legally binding if backed up later by a lab report.

 Methods of Screening